SAP-samples/teched2023-DT261/exercises/ex1/README.md

-# Batch Identification
+# Exercise 1: Batch Identification
 In this exercise you will schedule a background job which will identify all SAP Notes based on a specific search criterion.
 You will then set up another job which will implement some of the identified SAP Notes.
 Finally, you will be viewing the results of the implementation.

-## Create a Job to Identify Relevant SAP Notes
+## Exercise 1.1: Create a Job to Identify Relevant SAP Notes

 This option allows you to search and identify all SAP Notes based on SAP Notes type and its released date.
 Using this option, you can also either schedule a job immediately or select later dates for scheduled implementation.
 Please follow the below steps to schedule a job to identify SAP Notes.